Stone Island is an Italian luxury brand for men’s apparel and their clothing is identified by the brilliant Stone Island badge.

 Here, you will need to check out the “S” character in the word “STONE”.
 You will notice that the S is too thin and there isn’t enough spacing between the S and T on the text on the fake badge.

-A similar flaw can also be observed in the “L” character in the word “ISLAND”, however in this case, while the L on the real badge is stitched closely to the A, the L and the A are more spaced out in the fake badge.
+A similar flaw can also be observed in the “L” character in the word “ISLAND”, however in this case, while the L on the real badge is stitched close to the A, the L and the A are more spaced out in the fake badge.

 Next, you will need to inspect the colour of your badge.
 While carrying out this step in a well-lit environment might help, in this case, the colour difference is pretty obvious and you should be able to detect it even in poor lighting.